Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-where $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$. \end{definition} In other words, a two-source extractor is a weakly randomised function that maps a random variable $X$ to a new variable $\mathsf{Ext_2}(X, Y)$ that is near-perfect.
+where $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$. \end{Definition} In other words, a~two-source extractor is a weakly randomised function that maps a random variable $X$ to a new variable $\mathsf{Ext_2}(X, Y)$ that is~near-perfect.

-\begin{definition}[Strong two-source extractor] A two-source randomness extractor is said to be \textit{strong} in the input $Y$ if the function $\mathsf{Ext_2}$ is such that
+\begin{Definition}[Strong two-source extractor] A two-source randomness extractor is said to be \textit{strong} in the input $Y$ if the function $\mathsf{Ext_2}$ is such that

-where $[\cdot,\cdot]$ denotes the concatenation of random variables and $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$\@. \end{definition} Strong two-source extractors, like strong seeded extractors, allow for one input source to be used in multiple extraction rounds.

-From the $\Cryptomite$ library, we again use the \Circulant extractor \cite{cryptomite}, but this time, as a strong two-source extractor.
+where $[\cdot,\cdot]$ denotes the concatenation of random variables and $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$\@. \end{Definition} Strong two-source extractors, like strong seeded extractors, allow for one input source to be used in multiple extraction rounds.
+The~set-up for seeded extraction (implemented using a strong seeded extractor) is shown in Figure~\ref{fig:two-source}\@.
+From the $\Cryptomite$ library, we again use the \Circulant extractor~\cite{cryptomite}, but~this time as~a strong two-source extractor.
 Other extractors in $\Cryptomite$ can be used too, but, since the \Circulant extractor offers the best parameters and efficiency, we use it in our implementation.
-For full details, we refer the reader to \cite{cryptomite}\@.
+For~full details, we refer the reader to~\cite{cryptomite}\@.
 Two-source extraction requires a second input source with min-entropy above some threshold based on the specific two-source extractor construction.
-For the \Circulant extractor, this requirement is that the sum of the min-entropy rates of the two weak inputs is at least 1\@. $X_i$ is the initial RNG output blocks and $Y$ is the additional weakly random input (which we sometimes call the \textit{weak seed}) and, as in level 2, we set $|Y| = |X_i| + 1 = 10007$\@.\\
+For the \Circulant extractor, this requirement is that the sum of the min-entropy rates of the two weak inputs is at least 1\@. $X_i$ is the initial RNG output blocks and $Y$ is the additional weakly random input (which we sometimes call the \textit{{weak seed}}) and, as~in level 2, we set $|Y| = |X_i| + 1 =$ {10,007} \@.